Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Recent History: - The Supreme Dalek from Remembrance of the Daleks was assembled in 1987 by Martin Wilkie (son of veteran visual effects expert Bernard) and Lorne Martin from a mix of Dalek N2 and the Blackpool exhibition Daleks.
 It was used by BBC Worldwide for promotional work before appearing in the show in 1988, and after it was returned to those sorts of duties.

-It was used during promotion of the ultimately aborted 30th anniversary story The Dark Dimension and on the cover of Mike Tucker and Sophie Aldred's book Ace before being painted black and gold and featuring in promotion for the BBC Satellite channel 'BBC Choice' and on 'Red Dwarf' night on the BBC in 1998.
-The prop was then painted into a grey and black finish and appeared in the Comic Relief skit 'The Curse of Fatal Death' in 1999 along side two Imperial Style Daleks constructed for the Children's Royal Variety Performance in 1994 and some fan built Daleks.
+It was used during promotion of the 30th anniversary and on the cover of Mike Tucker and Sophie Aldred’s book Ace before being painted black and gold and featuring on ‘Red Dwarf’ night on the BBC in 1998.
+The prop was then painted into a grey and black finish and appeared in the Comic Relief skit ‘The Curse of Fatal Death’ in 1999 along side two Imperial Style Daleks constructed for the Children’s Royal Variety Performance in 1994 alongside some fan built Daleks.
 At this point it had been given a new neck cage, lights and eye.
-The prop featured on the cover of DWM in 2000 in its black and gold finish although these pictures were taken during the shoot for the 'BBC Choice' promotion in 1998.
+The prop featured on the cover of DWM in 2000 in its black and gold finish although these pictures were taken some months before.

 The prop remained in its grey and black finish for some years after its Comic Relief appearance but was recently returned to its 'Remembrance' look.
 It currently resides in a private collection.